What is Fast Fashion and What Is Wrong With It

 Another incentive to buy is their use of online services where you can pay the items off in installments – like Klarna.
 These allow customers to purchase the products at first sight, making payment an afterthought!

 Figures show that the average person buys 60% more clothing items than they did 15 years ago, yet the clothing is kept for half the time.
-“Wear it once” culture is heavily upon us, with many worried to repeat an outfit or post a photo of themselves in an outfit already on their profile.
+“Wear it once” culture is heavily upon us, with many worried about repeating an outfit or posting a photo of themselves in an outfit already on their profile.
 This was backed up by a study that claimed 17% of young people said they wouldn’t re-wear an outfit already posted to the ‘gram.

 Why Is Fast Fashion Bad?

-Cheaper clothes that can be ordered in an instant, you may be thinking, “What’s the problem with that?”
+Cheaper clothes can be ordered instantly, and you may think, “What’s the problem with that?”

-Unfortunately, like most things, this promise of a dream wardrobe for less cash is too good to be true.
-Fast fashion is an unsustainable business model that also affects garment workers’ lives and the environment negatively.
+Unfortunately, like most things, this promise of a dream wardrobe for less is too good to be true.
+Fast fashion is an unsustainable business model that negatively affects garment workers’ lives and the environment.

 Do you ever stop and wonder who made your clothes?
 The answer is probably not, but you’ll find that an underpaid worker probably made the garment if you do some research.

-An example of this came in 2018 when the Financial Times exposed how workers in Leister were “paid as little as £3.50 an hour” – this put them at under half of the UK’s minimum wage for people over the age of 25.
+An example of this came in 2018 when the Financial Times exposed how workers in Leister were “paid as little as £3.50 an hour” – this put them at under half of the UK’s minimum wage for people over 25.

-This isn’t just a problem in the UK, though, this is happening worldwide to fund our love of cheap clothing.
+It isn’t just a problem in the UK, though.
+This is happening worldwide to fund our love of cheap clothing.
 Many countries have also been accused of using child labor to produce these clothes, too, namely Argentina, Bangladesh, China, and many more stated in a 2018 US Department Of Labor Report.

 Fast Fashion’s Impact on the Environment

-Like many other things in modern life, fast fashion does have implications for the environment.
-Clothing production makes up 10% of humanity’s carbon emissions, dries up water sources, and pollutes rivers and seas, too.
+Like many other things in modern life, fast fashion has environmental implications.
+Clothing production makes up 10% of humanity’s carbon emissions, dries up water sources, and pollutes rivers and seas.

-Also, all those clothes that are only seeing one use end up being thrown away – meaning a whopping 85% of textiles going to landfill each year.
-Here’s an even scarier visual, this is the equivalent of one garbage truck of clothes being dumped or burned every second.
+Also, all those clothes that only see one use end up being thrown away – meaning a whopping 85% of textiles go to landfill each year.
+Here’s an even scarier visual – this is the equivalent of one garbage truck of clothes being dumped or burned every second.
 Even just washing certain clothes (namely synthetic ones) causes microplastics to end up in the ocean, causing harm to marine life.

 How Do You Avoid Fast Fashion?

-As a way to get out of fast fashion race, consider investing in a well-made, ethical piece that will last longer, and have better overall value – even if those cheap deals online for even less expensive clothes may look tempting.
+To get out of fast fashion, consider investing in a well-made, ethical piece that will last longer and have better overall value – even if those cheap deals online for even less expensive clothes may look tempting.
 This may be difficult at first, but adjusting to this new way of shopping is the right thing to do.

 Deliberately trying to shop sustainably or making an effort to thrift clothes is a significant first step towards beating fast fashion.